JeffBow/AzurePowerShell/README.md

 * **Archive-AzureRMvm.ps1** - Archives or Rehydrates Azure V2 (ARM) Virtual Machines from specified resource group to save VM core allotment

-* **Copy-AzureRMresourceGroup.ps1** - Copies resources from one resource group to another in a different Azure Subscription AND Tenant
+* **Copy-AzureRMresourceGroup.ps1** - Copies resources from one resource group to another a different Azure Subscription AND Tenant

-* **Clone-AzureRMresourceGroup.ps1** - Clones resources from one resource group to a new resource group (in the same or different location) within the same Azure Subscription and Tenant
+* **Clone-AzureRMresourceGroup.ps1** -Copies resources from one resource group to the same or different location/region in the same Azure Subscription

-* **Backup-AzureRMvm.ps1** - Backs up VHDs of each VM in a resource group to a defined container
+* **Backup-AzureRMvm.ps1** - Backs up VHDs blobs of each VM in a resource group to a defined container.
+Does not support VMs with managed disks because they provide snapshots.

 * **Restore-AzureRMvm.ps1** - Restores a VM from a backed up VHD created by the above script.
-Not recommended in production environments
+Not recommended in production environments.
+Does not support VMs with managed disks because they provide snapshots.

 * **Start-AzureV2vm.ps1** -  PowerShell workflow that starts all VMs in a resource group at once.
 Uses -ServicePrincipal flag of Login-AzureRMAccount